harryji168/Auto-Onborading-System/README.md

 Part 2: ESL Support: An Intelligent AI live chat assistant with bilingual voice support to help ESL students enter our college.

-Part 3: Auto Coding System: This uses an automated system to control Git and VSS code to write and run code.
+Part 3: Auto Coding System: This uses an automated system to control industry standard Git and VSS code to write and run code.

  I made this video to summarize my project, which is also called "I have a dream".
 It just so happens that tomorrow, Dec 10th is the Human Rights day.
 "I have a dream" originated from  Human Rights leader Martin Luther King Jr. Let's not forget that a lot of people continue their struggle for rights and economic opportunity.
 "Speak up, say what you need to say", let us start the video. enjoy it